View Donald Schaaf's Obituary on thetelegraph.com and share memories

 Donald was a machinist at Olin for 42 years.
 He was a member of the First United Methodist Church in Jerseyville, lifetime member of the Jerseyville Moose, Jersey Community Homecoming Spirit, and a member of the Fieldon Masonic Lodge.

-Donald is survived by his wife, Martha Schaaf of Jerseyville; his sons, Donald R. Schaaf of Jerseyville and Anthony Joseph (Mary) Schaaf of Georgia; his grandchildren, Jeremy, Rebkah, Marissa, and Tyler; and his siblings, Barney Schaaf of Jerseyville, Vernis (Maryann) Schaaf of Kane, Illinois, and Roberta "Bobbi" (Ronald) Wendle of Missouri.
+Donald is survived by his wife, Martha Schaaf of Jerseyville; his sons, Donald R. Schaaf, Jr. of Jerseyville and Anthony Joseph (Mary) Schaaf of Georgia; his grandchildren Jeremy, Rebekah, Marissa, and Tyler; his siblings, Barney Schaaf of Jerseyville, Vernis (Maryann) Schaaf of Kane, Illinois, and Roberta "Bobbi" (Ronald) Wendle of Missouri.

-He was preceded in death by his parents and his in-laws, Jack and Nellie Baker.
+He was preceded in death by his parents and his in-laws, Jack & Nellie Baker.

+Visitation will be held on Wednesday, Nov.
+13, from 4 p.m. -8 p.m. at Alexander & Gubser Funeral Home.